 In 2011, renovations began on the current tasting room, located in the Daily Drover Telegram Building across the street from the original Amigoni location.
 This was the former home for the livestock industry’s trade publication, the Daily Drover Telegram.
 In May of 2012, renovations were complete and the new tasting room opened with an event space.

-Over the last five years, Amigoni has expanded production to around 4,000 cases.
-Beyond the estate vineyard, we look to our west coast partners for quality vinifera grapes.
-This relationship allows us to supplement our grapes and experiment with unique varietals we don’t grow, like Cinsaut, Barbera, Sangiovese and Tempranillo.
+Over the last five years, Amigoni has expanded production to OVER 4,000 cases.
+Because of our growth, we now look to our west coast partners for quality vinifera grapes.
+With this relationship, we are able to utilize grapes like Cinsaut, Barbera, Sangiovese and Tempranillo.
 The grapes primarily come from the Lodi region of California, which is south of Sacramento and north of Stockton.
-The whole-cluster fruit comes to our production facility in the West Bottoms, where it is crushed, pressed, fermented, barrel-aged and bottled.
+The whole-cluster fruit comes to our production facility in the Stockyards District in the West Bottoms, where it is crushed, pressed, fermented, barrel-aged and bottled.